| The (UN-?)Forgettable FF #15Lumpy Grey Androids, Monkeys With Matches, and Crystal Baxter Buildings: These

 last panel before he got a chance to pick it up.
 The change is for the better.

 What a nice shot to have, in action, instead of him simply looking for trouble.
+Under the final panel, wherein the FF meet up again, there is something spectacular:

 A full face shot of the Thing, fist raised, mouth agape, frustrated and ready